9-centimeter band: Radio Astronomy

-3,332 - 3,339 MHz and 3345.8 - 3352.5 MHz are used by radio astronomers for spectral line observations.
+3.332–3.339 GHz and 3.3458–3.3525 GHz are used by radio astronomers for spectral line observations.
 Amateur stations voluntarily avoid using these frequencies when in geographic proximity to a radio telescope.
 ITU footnote 5.149 encourages all radio communications in the band to take practical steps to avoid harmful interference to radio astronomy observations in those frequency ranges.

 Countries with more restricted allocation

+Australia

+The ACMA allocates 3.300 to 3.400 GHz for Amateur Radio use for Advanced certificate holders, with a maximum power of 120W Px, or 400W Py.
+(Operation from 3.400 to 3.600 GHz is only allowed in remote areas of Australia).
+See Table C in the Radiocommunications (Amateur Stations) Class Licence 2023.

 Sweden

 The Swedish Post and Telecom Authority (PTS) does not consider 3.4 GHz to be an amateur band, and has therefore auctioned it off for 5G test use.

-Temporary permits in the 3400 - 3401 MHz range are currently issued however.
+Temporary permits in the 3.400–3.401 GHz range are currently issued however.

 Spain

-The Ministerio de Economía y Empresa does not allow 3.4 GHz to be used by amateurs.
-Currently this band is used by WiMax in Spain and will be soon used by 5G services.
+The Ministerio de Asuntos Económicos y Transformación Digital does not allow 3.4 GHz to be used by amateurs.
+Currently this band is used by 5G services.